 - Service of the Poor

 Since opening in 1997, Genesys Regional Medical Center has continued to gain recognition for its clinical excellence.
-The 410-bed center includes a level II emergency trauma center with a cardiac rapid diagnostic center that was built in 2006, the Genesys Heart Institute, the Family Birthing Center, and expanded clinical expertise in neurosciences, orthopedics, geriatric services, oncology, and minimally invasive surgical procedures in almost every specialty area.
+The 400-bed hospital includes a Level II Emergency Trauma Center, a state-of-the-art Cardiac Rapid Diagnostic Center, the Genesys Heart Institute, the Genesys Family Birthing Center, and expanded clinical expertise in neurosciences, orthopedics, geriatric services, oncology, and minimally invasive surgical procedures in almost every specialty area.

 Today, as the flagship of Genesys Health System, the hospital stands proudly as the centerpiece of the several hundred acre Health Park campus which continues to develop as well.
 In 2001, the Genesys Athletic Club opened on the campus to become one of the largest and most comprehensive health, fitness and sports facilities in the nation.
 Several years later, 600 Health Park was constructed to house outpatient services as Genesys concurrently continued focus on building its ambulatory business.